 This therefore creates a “solar module” in which the solar cells are protected against rain, hail and UV radiation for at least 20 years.
 Solar modules typically have a surface area between 0.7 and 1.6 m², but smaller or larger sizes can be produced if required.
 The materials researchers at ZSW are specialised in CIGS thin-film technology and the development of new material systems.

 Today, CIS or CIGS technology is the thin-film technology with the highest levels of cell efficiency.
-ZSW is the record holder for the world's most efficient lab cell with 22.6%.
+ZSW used to be the record holder several times, last in 2016 with a record of 22.6%.
+The record stands now at 23.35 % (Solar Frontier).
 With this value, CIGS has the best qualifications for further strong market growth.
 This is real thin-film technology (the total thickness of all the layers is just a few thousandths of a millimetre on substrates made of window glass or metal or plastic films), and is mostly based on processes which have already proved their worth in architectural glass coatings.
 This results in a low level of material and energy use during production.
 In principle, this makes energy payback times of less than a year possible.